Weakest October since records began for EU new-car market

 As another knock-on effect of the pandemic, the semiconductor supply shortage is also hampering the new-car market.
 With the ‘just-in-time’ manufacturing network running dry, production is getting put on pause, and delivery times are skyrocketing.
 Accordingly, ACEA’s director-general Eric-Mark Huitema recently sent up a distress flare.

 He stressed the need to increase the EU’s own semiconductor manufacturing capabilities, curbing its dependence on international supply lines.
-Given the digitisation and electrification of the industry, this component is more important than ever.
+Given the digitalisation and electrification of the industry, this component is more important than ever.
 ‘Think, for example, of electrified powertrains, systems to reduce emissions, active safety features, driver-assistance systems, automated and autonomous-driving functions, connectivity services and even something like digital radio,’ Huitema said.